-The instruments housed at the Pacific Centre for Isotopic and Geochemical Research (PCIGR; pcigr.eos.ubc.ca) have become critical to the advancement of research in geochemical, environmental and medical fields.
-The nature of these analytical instruments requires very careful assessment of the accuracy and significance that can be attached to the results.
-How well do we know the absolute values of reference materials?
+The instruments housed at the Pacific Centre for Isotopic and Geochemical Research (PCIGR) have become critical to the advancement of research in geochemical, environmental, and medical fields.
+The highly sensitive nature of these analytical instruments requires that careful assessment of the accuracy and significance be attached to the results.
+For example, how well do we know the absolute values of reference materials?
 What are the matrix effects?
 Such questions and more must be asked when developing new analytical schemes.

 The results provide a solid reference basis for the scientific community and influence how researchers conduct their sample preparation and instrumental analyses.
 Our work on matrix effects (Barling and Weis, 2008, 2012), one of the first of its kind for isotopic ratios, has had a significant impact in particular.

 With the introduction of the new instruments in nUBC, and an extension of the PCIGR’s analytical pool, we have designed new experiments, for example to understand the effect of oxide formation on instrumental mass bias.
 Also, in collaboration with Nu Instruments engineers through a research and development partnership, we are looking to improve the limits of sensitivity of the instruments.

 Fourny, A. et al. (2020) Testing for Pb isotopic differences between minerals in the Kiglapait layered intrusion by LA-ICP-MS. Chemical Geology, 537: 119475.

 Bilenker, L.D. et al. (2018) The application of stable Fe isotopes to magmatic sulfide systems: constraints on the Fe isotope composition of magmatic pyrrhotite.
 Economic Geology, 113: 1181–1192.